projectpythia-mystmd/climate-variability-cookbook/README.md

 [![Binder](https://binder.projectpythia.org/badge_logo.svg)](https://binder.projectpythia.org/v2/gh/ProjectPythia/cookbook-template/main?labpath=notebooks)
 [![DOI](https://zenodo.org/badge/475509405.svg)](https://zenodo.org/badge/latestdoi/475509405)

-This Project Pythia Cookbook covers ... (replace `...` with the main subject of your cookbook ... e.g., _working with radar data in Python_)
+This Project Pythia Cookbook aims to cover the basics of climate variability and extremes, and then analyze this using CESM2-SF-LE data.
+It provides user-friendly examples and, in the end, an interactive platform.
+Additionally, it includes some reading materials and links

 ## Motivation